adoption guidelines

 dog to hart for a fifty percent (50%) refund, regardless of

 circumstances.
-After the three (3) week period, if the
+After the three (3) week period, if the adopter is

-place the dog into a suitable home.
-No refund will be issued
+into a suitable home.
+No refund will be issued after this three (3)

-after this three (3) week period.
+week period.

 Follow